 A popular brewery we like to visit is Forst in Algund.
 Set in the shadow of a lush mountainside, Forst offers a variety of high-quality beers.
 You can kick back and sample them in the brewery’s restaurant or beer garden.

-While Forst is the largest local brewer, you can also visit microbreweries such as Pfefferlechnerkeller (yes, that is the real name) in Lana or Gassl Bräu in Chiusa.
-Both produce remarkably tasty craft beers and offer a full menu of well-paired South Tyrolean dishes.
+While Forst is the largest local brewer, you can also grab a stool at microbreweries such as Pfefferlechner in Lana or Gassl Bräu in Chiusa.
+Both produce tasty craft brews and offer a full menu of well-paired South Tyrolean dishes.

-Taking the time to discover and admire the unique architectural, artistic and historic importance of religion to South Tyrol through the centuries is one of the more rewarding activities we’ve enjoyed on our visits.
-The achievements of the artists, architects and masons from long ago amidst the lofty crags of South Tyrol’s mountains is nothing short of spectacular.
+Whether you are a person of faith or not, taking time to appreciate the deep historical importance of religion to South Tyrol is a must during your visit.
+The achievements of the artists, architects and masons from long ago amidst the region’s lofty crags are nothing short of spectacular.

-From sky-piercing spires to interiors flourishing with centuries-old frescoes and intricately crafted wood carvings, the beauty offered by South Tyrol’s largest cathedrals and its smallest chapels always instills a sense of wonder.
+From sky-piercing spires to interiors flush with fading frescoes and intricate wood carvings, the beauty of South Tyrol’s largest cathedrals and its smallest chapels will instill a sense of awe.
 Walking through them reveals remarkable attention to detail that never fails to mesmerize.

-A historic treasure we recommend all to see is the Abbey of Novacella (also known as Neustift Monastery) near the edge of Brixen.
+A historic treasure we recommend all to see is the Abbey of Novacella (also known as Neustift Monastery) near Brixen.
 This monastery astounds with architectural styles spanning centuries.
 The Baroque interior of its church will leave you breathless.